mdejesus23/melnerdz-website/src/data/blogs/2026/01/javascript-event-propagation/index.md

   - frontend
   - browser
   - tutorial
+faqs:
+  - question: Should I use capturing or bubbling?
+    answer: Use bubbling (the default) for 99% of cases.
+Capturing is rarely needed and is typically used for intercepting events before they reach their targets.
+  - question: Why use event delegation instead of attaching listeners directly?
+    answer: Delegation uses less memory, works with dynamically added elements, and centralizes your event handling logic.
+It's especially powerful for lists or grids with many items.
+  - question: What's the difference between stopPropagation() and preventDefault()?
+    answer: stopPropagation() stops the event from traveling to other elements. preventDefault() prevents the browser's default action (like following a link) but the event still propagates normally.
+  - question: Can I stop an event during the capturing phase?
+    answer: Yes, calling stopPropagation() during capture prevents the event from reaching the target and bubbling back up.
+  - question: What happens if I call both stopPropagation() and preventDefault()?
+    answer: Both take effect independently - the event stops propagating AND the default action is prevented.
+There's also a shorthand "return false" (but only in some contexts - not recommended).
+  - question: How do I remove an event listener?
+    answer: Use removeEventListener() with the exact same function reference and options.
+Anonymous functions can't be removed, so use named functions or store references.
 ---

 When you click a button nested inside a div, which element "hears" the click first?
 Understanding event propagation is crucial for building interactive web applications and avoiding mysterious bugs.